x702-obfuscated/Python-Notes/6-Objects-and-Classes/3-Methods.md

 <br>

-## Protected
+## `Protected`
-> * Indicated by a single underscore (_) prefix, suggesting that it should not be accessed directly outside of the class and its subclasses.
+Protected variables and methods are indicated by a single underscore `_` prefix, suggesting that it should not be accessed directly outside of the class and its subclasses.

-> * This is just a convention and is not enforced by the Python interpreter
+*This is just a convention and is not actually enforced by the Python interpreter*

 syntax:
 ```